Can I Build Muscle and Lose Fat?

-It’s a topic that’s on the mind of many individuals who are on a healthy lifestyle transformation: Can I build muscle while losing fat?
-This thought often comes up when you begin to lose weight, feel great and are ready for the next step in your health journey; building muscle.
+It’s a question that many individuals who are on the Better Health Challenge and trying to lose weight often have: Can I build muscle while losing fat?
+This question often comes up when you begin to lose weight, feel great and are ready for the next step in your health journey; building muscle.
 And the simple answer is yes, you can build muscle while losing fat.
 However, there will be extra work, challenges, and a new mentality you’ll have to take on in order to gain that muscle you want.

 Your Weight Loss Might Slow Down

 Your body might currently be a fat-burning machine, losing 3 to 5 pounds per week, but when putting on muscle, this can change drastically.
 The fact is: muscle weighs more than fat.
 Because muscle is so dense, it weighs more than fat, however, takes up less space.
 So you may notice clothes fitting more loosely, or your body slimming down, but the scale may not look so great—that’s ok!
 Health and Wellness Coach Sanjeev Javia adds, “Muscle is metabolically active, at rest it burns calories.
 It’s also the #1 “consumer” of calories in the body.”